 Students who have been dismissed may request reinstatement after two (2) quarters have elapsed.
-They shall submit a written petition requesting readmission to the school in compliance with school procedures.
-Readmission may be granted, denied, or postponed subject to the fulfillment of conditions as prescribed by the school.
-Students must file a petition to return prior to the day for new and returning students to register in person.
+They shall submit a written petition requesting readmission to the school in compliance

 READMISSION AFTER DISMISSAL

 Students who have been dismissed may request reinstatement after two (2) payment periods have elapsed.
 They shall submit a written petition requesting readmission to the Institution incompliance with Institution procedures.
 Readmission may be granted, denied, or postponed subject to fulfillment of conditions prescribed by the Institution.
 Students must file a petition to return prior to the day for new and returning students to register in person.